ricmsd/hmsight/README.md

 1. Close the dialog and monitoring will start.
 (Of course, the port for the URL you entered must be free.)

 ## Tips
-If the browser is set to full-screen mode and the display size is adjusted by zooming, the gauge fits nicely on the screen.
+- If the browser is set to full-screen mode and the display size is adjusted by zooming, the gauge fits nicely on the screen.
+- Normally, [GitHub Pages](https://ricmsd.github.io/hmsight/) can only connect to localhost server; to connect to non-localhost servers, you must change your browser's security settings (For Chrome, change "Insecure content" to "Allow" under "Privacy and security").
+If you do not want to change the settings, clone the repository and open index.html directly in your browser.